Jacek-Lal/NutriWeek/README.md

   - Session-based auth (`JSESSIONID`)
   - CSRF protection using `CookieCsrfTokenRepository` and `X-XSRF-TOKEN` header
   - CORS configured to allow only the React frontend origins (local + production)
+  - Rate limiting for login attempts (to prevent brute-force attacks) and USDA API requests (to avoid reaching it's limit)

 - **Architecture**